 Wedding gowns are designed for what is considered the ideal figure which is a balanced body shape.
 The standard height for the ideal figure used for designing a wedding dress is about 5'9".
-There are---no figure exaggerations on this figure type--- thus creating what is considered the balanced body shape.
-Each manufacturer have their own standard measurements they go by.
 The point we want you to know is... "if you don’t match the designers' ideal figure proportions exactly you should expect to need bridal alterations."
 Unfortunately only 10 percent of women match the measurements.
 That's why most need some type of altering done to their wedding and formal wear clothing.

 When it comes to having sewing alterations done to your wedding dress you need the right specialist.
 Most of you will use the seamstress that works at the bridal salon.
 But there are circumstances that will cause some brides to look elsewhere for a sewing professional like...
 1. The alterations cost too much at the bridal salon.
 2. You bought your gown out of town.
 3. You have fitting issues that were not fully addressed at the salon.
 4. The bridal shop cannot get your alterations done when you want them.
 5. The bridal shop will not do your alterations because you didn't buy your gown there.
 The above are the most common reasons for needing to find us to alter your bridal gown.